vidyavermaa/11th-chemistry/content.en/alkali-and-alkaline-metals/alkaline-earth-metals/index.md

 **Figure 5.7: Flame colours of alkaline earth metal salts**

+## 5.5.2 Distinctive behavior of beryllium

+{{<mermaid align="left">}}
+graph TB;
+    A[Reason for the anomalous behaviour of beryllium] -->B[Its small size and high polarising power] A --> C[Relatively high electronegativity and ionisation enthalpy as compared to other members] A --> D[Absence of vacant d-orbitals in its valence shell]

+{{< /mermaid >}}

-**5.5.2 Distinctive behavior of beryllium**
+**Figure 5.8 Distinctive behaviour of beryllium**

-The anomalous properties of beryllium electronegativity, high ionisation energy and h elements in the block.
-The anomalous propert of the group are mentioned in Table 5.11
+The anomalous properties of beryllium is mainly due to its small size, high electronegativity, high ionisation energy and high polarising power compared to the other elements in the block.
+The anomalous properties of beryllium compared to other elements of the group are mentioned in Table 5.11

 **Table 5.11 Comparison of Properties of Beryllium with other elements of the group**